Membrane potential: Cell excitability

 Cell excitability is the change in membrane potential that is necessary for cellular responses in various tissues.
 Cell excitability is a property that is induced during early embryogenesis.
 Excitability of a cell has also been defined as the ease with which a response may be triggered.
 The resting and threshold potentials forms the basis of cell excitability and these processes are fundamental for the generation of graded and action potentials.

 The most important regulators of cell excitability are the extracellular electrolyte concentrations (i.e. Na^{+}, K^{+}, Ca^{2+}, Cl^{−}, Mg^{2+}) and associated proteins.
 Important proteins that regulate cell excitability are voltage-gated ion channels, ion transporters (e.g. Na+/K+-ATPase, magnesium transporters, acid–base transporters), membrane receptors and hyperpolarization-activated cyclic-nucleotide-gated channels.
 For example, potassium channels and calcium-sensing receptors are important regulators of excitability in neurons, cardiac myocytes and many other excitable cells like astrocytes.
 Calcium ion is also the most important second messenger in excitable cell signaling.
 Activation of synaptic receptors initiates long-lasting changes in neuronal excitability.
 Thyroid, adrenal and other hormones also regulate cell excitability, for example, progesterone and estrogen modulate myometrial smooth muscle cell excitability.

 Many cell types are considered to have an excitable membrane.
-Excitable cells are neurons, muscle (cardiac, skeletal, smooth), vascular endothelial cells, pericytes, juxtaglomerular cells, interstitial cells of Cajal, many types of epithelial cells (e.g. beta cells, alpha cells, delta cells, enteroendocrine cells, pulmonary neuroendocrine cells, pinealocytes), glial cells (e.g. astrocytes), mechanoreceptor cells (e.g. hair cells and Merkel cells), chemoreceptor cells (e.g. glomus cells, taste receptors), some plant cells and possibly immune cells.
+Excitable cell types include neurons, muscle (cardiac, skeletal, smooth), vascular endothelial cells, pericytes, juxtaglomerular cells, interstitial cells of Cajal, many types of epithelial cells (e.g. beta cells, alpha cells, delta cells, enteroendocrine cells, pulmonary neuroendocrine cells, pinealocytes), glial cells (e.g. astrocytes), mechanoreceptor cells (e.g. hair cells and Merkel cells), chemoreceptor cells (e.g. glomus cells, taste receptors), some plant cells and possibly immune cells.
 Astrocytes display a form of non-electrical excitability based on intracellular calcium variations related to the expression of several receptors through which they can detect the synaptic signal.
 In neurons, there are different membrane properties in some portions of the cell, for example, dendritic excitability endows neurons with the capacity for coincidence detection of spatially separated inputs.